StylishThemes/Quora-Dark/CONTRIBUTING.md

 * Screenshot of the problem; include the element(s) in the console if at all possible
   * To select an element, target it with your mouse then right-click and choose "Inspect Element"
-  * Please include both the HTML view and the element with the problem in the screenshot (see [issue #119](https://github.com/StylishThemes/GitHub-Dark/issues/119) for an example)
+  * Please include both the HTML view and the element with the problem in the screenshot (see [issue #119](https://github.com/StylishThemes/GitHub-Dark/issues/119) for an example from the GitHub-Dark repository)
 * A URL to the page (if public).

 ### I rock at CSS & GitHub!